The Hate That Hate Produced: The program

 The Hate That Hate Produced included interviews between Lomax and Elijah Muhammad, the leader of the Nation of Islam.
 When Lomax asked him whether he was preaching hate, Muhammad answered that he was just teaching truth.
-Muhammad said he believed Black people were divine and white people were devils.
-He also said that Allah was a Black man.
+Muhammad said he believed black people were divine and white people were devils.
+He also said that Allah was a black man.

 The program also included Lomax's interviews with Malcolm X, the Nation of Islam's charismatic spokesman.
 Lomax asked him if all white people were evil, and Malcolm X explained that white people collectively were evil: "History is best qualified to reward all research, and we don't have any historic example where we have found that they have, collectively, as a people, done good."
-When he was asked about the Nation's schools, such as the University of Islam, Malcolm X denied that they taught Black children to hate; he said they were being taught the same things white students were taught, "minus the little Black Sambo story and things that were taught to you and me when we were coming up, to breed that inferiority complex in us."
+When he was asked about the Nation's schools, such as the University of Islam, Malcolm X denied that they taught black children to hate; he said they were being taught the same things white students were taught, "minus the 'Little Black Sambo' story and things that were taught to you and me when we were coming up, to breed that inferiority complex in us."

 The program also includes interviews with James R. Lawson, the president of the United African Nationalist Movement, which advocated freedom for Africans from non-African rule.
 Lawson was asked about his relationship with African leaders of the time, notably President Gamal Abdel Nasser of Egypt.
 According to commentators Christopher Kyriakides and Rodolfo Torres, this aspect of the program "draws public attention to the significant threat that Black Nationalism, as an enemy within, is presumed to pose to American interests in the Middle East".

-At the program's end, Wallace asked for support for Black leaders who were "counseling patience and the relatively slow operation of legal measures".
+At the program's end, Wallace asked for support for black leaders who were "counseling patience and the relatively slow operation of legal measures".
 He said it was necessary to make the United States a nation that was truly "indivisible, with freedom and justice for all".

-Public reaction
+Reaction and legacy

 The Hate That Hate Produced shocked many of the millions of people who watched it.
-Most white people had never heard of the Nation of Islam before, and many were stunned to learn that some Black people had such strong feelings toward white people.
-For many white viewers, it was the first time they learned there was a radical Black alternative to the Civil Rights Movement.
+Most white people had never heard of the Nation of Islam before, and many were stunned to learn that some black people had such strong feelings toward white people.
+For many white viewers, it was the first time they learned there was a radical black alternative to the Civil Rights Movement.

-Some African Americans could not believe that Black people were saying such things out loud, but more than a few agreed with it.
+Some African Americans could not believe that black people were saying such things out loud, but more than a few agreed with them.
 The number of people attending Nation of Islam meetings increased significantly, and the group's membership doubled to 60,000 within weeks after the broadcast.

 The Hate That Hate Produced catapulted Malcolm X to national attention.
 Although he had rarely been mentioned in the mainstream press before the program went out, Malcolm X soon became a frequent participant in television debates on race-related issues and one of the most sought-after speakers on college campuses across the United States.